universal-ctags/ctags/docs/man/ctags-client-tools.7.rst

 inside the expressions.
 If the expression also contains strings, ``"`` in the strings needs to be replaced by ``\"``.

-Client tools written in Lisp could buid the expression using lists. ``prin1`` (in Common Lisp style Lisps) and ``write`` (in Scheme style Lisps) can translate the list into a string that can be directly used.
+Client tools written in Lisp could build the expression using lists. ``prin1`` (in Common Lisp style Lisps) and ``write`` (in Scheme style Lisps) can translate the list into a string that can be directly used.
 For example, in
 EmacsLisp: